On straightening for Segal spaces: Recollections on higher categories

 \begin{definition} The (large) \emph{$(d+1)$-category $\mb{Cat}_{d}$ of $d$-categories} is given by $\widehat{\rN}(\CompSegS_{d})$, where $\CompSegS_{d}$ is enriched over itself as in Remark \ref{rem:internal hom model}. \end{definition} \begin{remark} Note that the $1$-category underlying the $(d+1)$-category $\mb{Cat}_{d}$ arises from the simplicially enriched category of fibrant-cofibrant objects in the $d$-categorical model structure; in particular, it is equivalent to $\dCat$ \cite[Lemma A.3.6.17]{lur09}.

-It follows from \cite{hau15} that our definition of $\mb{Cat}_d$ (via point-set models) coincides with the definition of $\mb{Cat}_d$ as the $(d+1)$-enriched $\infty$-category associated to $\dCat$, viewed as enriched over itself using the cartesian closed structure. \end{remark}
+It follows from \cite{hau15} that our definition of $\mb{Cat}_d$ (via point-set models) coincides with the definition of $\mb{Cat}_d$ as the $d$-category-enriched $\infty$-category associated to $\dCat$, viewed as enriched over itself using the cartesian closed structure. \end{remark}